-Finally, resize the window size to that of mobile screen size and check the image.
+Finally, resize the window size to that of a mobile screen size and check the image.
 (The image name extension is small.jpg)

 #7) Click randomly anywhere on the web page and check if any data or text which is not hyperlinked gets initiated and redirected to any other page or content.
 This tests whether any word or text is marked as the hyperlink in the back end.

-Note: In few projects, the requirements talk about the pixel size and resolution of the screen for particular devices.
+Note: In a few projects, the requirements talk about the pixel size and resolution of the screen for particular devices.
 (For example, a tablet view for their RW should be at 15:15 pixel and for a mobile, it should be at 10:10 etc.)

 Testing for the dynamic changes that should happen for the RW display when we change the pixel size is the main scenario.